chrislennon/pulumi-discord-bot/README.md

 After that, you'll need to [configure your AWS credentials](https://pulumi.io/install/aws.html) so that Pulumi can deploy into your account.
 If your AWS CLI is already configured, everything should just work.

+You will also need [Docker](https://www.docker.com/get-docker) installed and signed in using `docker login`

 Since this example uses Discord's bot system, you'll also need [an Discord bot token](https://discordapp.com/developers/applications/me#top).